In this donation-based hour-long workshop, we will dig to the root of meaning and write from the heart.

 Is this a workshop where we read and critique each other’s work?

 This is a workshop in the sense that we’re all hammering away at the same problems together: keeping our creative eyes open and continuing to write and think artistically through the summer months.
-But we will not distribute pages and respond to each other’s work as a group, though participants are always welcome to book a 1:1 with me to discuss their work.
+But we will not distribute pages and respond to each other’s work as a group.
 In our group meetings we will, in general, write together and talk.

 What’s a creative experiment?